clairiel/Making_Movies_For_Archivists/Participation.md

 Use the Chat window to comment or ask a question at any time.
 Instructors will do their best to respond, sometimes waiting for a break in the lesson to do so.

 The Chat window is a good place to report problems with your audio connection.
 Instructors may also use it to share links to material mentioned in the session.

-# Share your screen

-In some cases the instructor may invite you to share your screen.
-Raise your hand to indicate that you’re ready to share.
-When called upon click Share screen, select a window to display, and click Share.